siddhartha296/zsl-open-class-detector/README.md

-Below is your README with an MIT License section added:

----

 # zsl-open-class-detector

 **ZSL Open Class Detector** is a Vision Transformer-based MAE model that detects whether an image belongs to a known class or performs zero-shot classification on unseen categories using masked autoencoding.